Invoices-Manager/Invoices-Manager-Windows/README.md

 ### Y = Minor version (big updates)
 ### Z = Minor version (small updates)
 ### W = Revision version (bug fixes)

+## v1.3.0.0
+- There is now a main menu where you can switch to certain interfaces

 ## v1.2.3.2
 - SaveAs had a logical error, you could not select/use a custom filename